top of page

 Class 19

-Welcome back to school for the Autumn Term; we hope you and your children have had a wonderful holiday and are looking forward to the learning ahead.
+Welcome back to school for the Spring Term and Happy New Year; we hope you and your children have had a wonderful Christmas and are looking forward to the learning ahead.

-The Autumn term is always a busy time for pupils in Year 6 with lots of new learning taking place.
+The Spring term is always a busy time for pupils in Year 6 with lots of learning and consolidation taking place.
 English and Mathematics will continue to be taught daily and focus on key writing skills and mathematical calculations.
 Arithmetic and fluency are very important this year to build speed and accuracy in preparation for our SATs.
-Year 6 will continue to teach our daily maths lessons using the Maths Mastery approach.
-This has been very successful this year, helping children make rapid improvement in understanding key concepts in Maths and extending their skills in reasoning and problem solving.
+Year 6 will continue to use the Maths Mastery approach to extend their skills in reasoning and problem solving, stretching our thinking to greater depth work.

 In Writing, we will be building up our stamina for writing and adding detail using adverbials and varied sentences, with a focus on ambitious vocabulary.
-Handwriting remains a priority, along with spelling and accurate punctuation along with independent editing of our work.
+We will write for different genres, and begin to build a bank of our work that secures our end of year level in writing in June.
+Handwriting remains a priority, along with accurate punctuation and independent editing of our work.
+Spelling remains our big focus, not just in our weekly spelling tests but also using those words accurately across all our work.

 Thematic